brycewray/hugo-site/content/posts/2020/07/stacks-and-stacks.md

 2019-07-05: 10--20.

 2020-07-05: 45--60.
-Please understand that the difference is mainly in how much image processing I’m now doing (see next three items).
+Please understand that the difference is mainly in how much image processing I'm now doing (see next three items).
 If I were doing an apples-to-apples comparison, bare-bones Hugo to bare-bones Eleventy, Hugo would still be faster but not by *that* much.

 ## Build-time image processing